 The Massachusetts Clean Community Awards recognize volunteers, nonprofit leaders, government leaders, businesses, and municipal partners for exceptional environmental protection and community cleanup efforts.
-Nominations for the 2020 Massachusetts Clean Community Awards are now open.
-Submit a nomination today!

 The 2019 Clean Community Awards were presented on May 16 in Boston.
 A special thank you to our emcees, WCVB news anchors Emily Riemer and Ben Simmoneau.